barr-israel/barrcodes/content/posts/1brc_part1/index.md

 }
 ```

-is one way to encourage the compiler to use `cmov`.
-In other languages, ternary operators(which do not exist in Rust) achieve a similar result, and sometimes using an array of size 2 and indexing into it also helps achieve this:
+In other languages, ternary operators(which do not exist in Rust) often achieve a similar result, and sometimes using an array of size 2 and indexing into it also helps achieve this:

 ```rust
 let bonus_options = [10,5];